AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

        Expected: Same result as above since tutorial IDs are case-insensitive.
 The same list of students from `T1` is displayed.

     4. Test case: `list_students t/T2` (where tutorial `T2` has no students)<br>
-       Expected: An empty student list is displayed.
-The status message indicates that there are no students enrolled in tutorial `T2`.
+       Expected: No students are displayed.
+Error message indicates that there are no students enrolled in tutorial `T2`.

-    5. Test case: `list_students t/0`<br>
+    5. Test case: `list_students t/T999`<br>
-       Expected: No students are listed as the tutorial ID does not exist.
-Error details shown in the status message.
+       Expected: No students are listed.
+Error message indicates that tutorial ID does not exist.

     6. Test case: `list_students m/CS2103T`<br>
        Expected: No students are listed as the prefix is incorrect.
-Error details shown in the status message.
+Error message indicates an invalid command format.

     7. Test case: `list_students t/T1 t/T2`<br>
        Expected: No students are listed as there should only be one `t/` prefix.
-Error details shown in the status message.
+Error message indicate duplicate prefixes present.

 2. Listing all students while only some tutorials are being shown.